Olympic Stadium (Montreal): Plans for a third roof

-In February 2024, Quebec Tourism Minister Caroline Proulx announced that the expected cost of the new roof had increased to $870 million.
+In February 2024, Quebec Tourism Minister Caroline Proulx announced that the expected cost of the new roof had increased to million.
 She said the new roof will take four years to construct, and is expected to last for 50 years.
-She said demolition of the stadium is "unthinkable" and not an option, for multiple reasons: the structure is an icon of Quebec, Montreal's Metro runs directly beneath the stadium, multiple businesses lease space in the office tower, and demolition would cost an estimated $2 billion.
+She said demolition of the stadium is "unthinkable" and not an option, for multiple reasons: the structure is an icon of Quebec, Montreal's Metro runs directly beneath the stadium, multiple businesses lease space in the office tower, and demolition would cost an estimated billion.
 However, Le Journal de Montréal reported that the number was inflated, and demolition would cost only a small fraction of that amount.
 In addition, they reported that the cited cost for the new roof did not include hundreds of millions of dollars in additional work necessary to correct acoustics and remodel seats and restrooms.

+Interior Renovations

+In July 2026, the Quebec government gave the green light to the Olympic Park to proceed with the stadium's long rumored modernization project.
+The work is scheduled for completion by 2028, the year already planned for the stadium's reopening.

+The new configuration will have the stands in the lower bowl be reconfigured into a rectangular shape, to encircle a field for Canadian football and soccer use.
+The seats will be moved approximately 30 meters from the playing surface on each side.
+Premium spaces and boxes will also be added to increase revenue.

+The new configuration should allow for a capacity of 50,000.